 Qiyue Q Sun 孫齊越

 She has various interest that reflect in her work, but they all connect with her identity as a Chinese woman and a foreigner.
-Her most recent work, EMPATHY (a digital love letter), an essay documentary about a break-up, has screened at festivals in the US, Albania, Germany, and India.
+Her works have screened at festivals in the US, Canada, Albania, Germany, Belarus, and India.

-I am, by heart, a communist.
+I am, by heart, a socialist.
 (I am not trying to say I am broke, but I will put my Venmo link down below.)

 With screenplays and media arts works, I create for the present-where ppl have too little spare time to read a real book, too little money to buy tickets to a play, or even too little care to spell the word "people" in full.
 I find my practice, filmmaking if I may, one of the most complicated, profitable, and accessible (or proletarian) types of arts at the moment.
 Thus, I am a writer/director creating for the present.